LionWeb-io/lionweb-python/website/docs/Guides/serialization.md

 ## Homogeneous Serialization

-When working with the **homogeneous API**, such as `DynamicNode`, the LionWeb Java library provides default serialization mechanisms that can be used out of the box.
+When working with the **homogeneous API**, such as `DynamicNode`, the LionWeb Python library provides default serialization mechanisms that can be used out of the box.

 The following example demonstrates how to:
 1. Define a small language consisting of `TaskList` and `Task` concepts.